 Apply a Formula

-A measurement formula is an equation that represents a fundamental relationships between the measurement of different attributes of an object.
+A measurement formula is an equation that represents a fundamental relationship between the measurement of different attributes of an object.
 It makes it possible to determine the measurement of an unknown attribute when the measurement of the other attributes is known (for example, determining the measurement of the volume of a right prism from when its height and area of base are known).

 It is important that students are given many opportunities to explore the relationships among measurable attributes of an object before they construct and apply a formula.
 According to Van de Walle and Lovin (2008b, p.
 284), “a conceptual approach to formula development helps students understand that these tools are useful and effective ways to measure various attributes of the objects around us.
 Once they construct formulas in a meaningful way, […] they will know how to infer formulas from what they already know.”